Pest control operators (PCOs) need to have a good understanding of Safety data sheets (SDSs) and the information in them.

 Safety data sheet – currency

-PCOs must ensure that the MSDS for each pesticide they carry is current.
-Check with the manufacturer for updates on MSDSs every 12 months.
+PCOs must ensure that the SDS for each pesticide they carry is current.
+Check with the manufacturer for updates on SDSs every 12 months.

 Safety data sheet – sections